Black hole - neutron star mergers: The first mass gap and kilonovae: First mass gap objects in BH-NS mergers

 \section{First mass gap objects in BH-NS mergers}

-First we study the $z<1$ BH-NS merger rate mass distribution for several evolutionary models (M230, M233, M280, M283) using both the rapid (Figure~\ref{hist_rapid}) and delayed (Figure~\ref{hist_delayed}) $SN$ engine prescriptions for remnant masses.
-As expected the first mass gap is clearly visible in models that employ rapid SN engine (e.g., M230, M233).
-Therefore, for these models we do not expect nearly equal mass ratio BH-NS mergers with compact objects of comparable mass.
-However, for models that employ delayed SN engine (e.g., M280, M283) there is no mass gap between NSs and BHs and we predict almost equal mass BH-NS mergers with comparable mass compact objects.
-This is important in context of mass ejection in BH-NS mergers (see Sec. ~\ref{sec.em}).
+First we study the BH-NS merger compact object mass distribution ($z<1$) for several evolutionary models (M230, M233, M280, and M283) using both rapid (Figure~\ref{hist_rapid}) and delayed (Figure~\ref{hist_delayed}) supernova engine prescriptions for remnant masses.
+As expected, the FMG is clearly visible in models that employ a rapid supernova engine (e.g., M230 and M233).
+Therefore, for these models, we do not expect BH-NS mergers with compact objects of comparable mass.
+However, for models that employ a delayed supernova engine (e.g., M280 and M283), there is no mass gap between NSs and BHs, and we predict some BH-NS mergers with comparable mass compact objects.
+This is important in context of mass ejection in BH-NS mergers (see Sec.~\ref{sec.em}).

 In Figures \ref{hist_rapid} and \ref{hist_delayed} we also clearly see the effect of natal kicks on the merger rate density of BH-NS systems.
-For models with high natal kicks (e.g., M230, M280) the rates are higher by about an order of magnitude than for models with natal kicks decreased by the fallback (e.g., M233, M283).
+For models with decreased natal kicks (e.g., M230 and M280) the rates are higher by about an order of magnitude than for models with high natal kicks (e.g., M233 and M283).
 This is a consequence of BH-NS progenitor binaries being disrupted more easily in models in which we employed higher natal kicks.
 One can also see some noisy features that appear at high mass ends.
 Those are the results of low statistics.